bdickason/shots/README.md

 We deleted the server, so I need to figure out how tests will work.

 To run the test suite type:
-`grunt tests` from the base project directory
+`gulp tests` from the base project directory

 Do not push to `master` with failing tests. `master` must always be deployable (but not deplorable).